Helping kids cope with media coverage of war and traumatic events

 Be aware of the impact that traumatic events may have on your own emotions and behaviour.
 Share your feelings with kids.
 It helps older kids to know that such events are upsetting to adults as well.
 Remember, however, that young children may become more fearful if they sense anxiety and tension in the adults around them.

 Help older children to find and analyze media coverage.

 Use this opportunity to educate kids about how the media work.
 Watch news coverage with older kids and talk about it.
 Explain that news is a business and that the need to attract audiences can influence editorial decisions on how events are reported.
 Teach kids how to use search engines effectively (see this tip sheet) and steer them towards good-quality news outlets.

 Expand your sources of information.

-Seek out news coverage from a variety of sources including the Internet, newspapers, magazines and radio.
-Access alternative media as well as mainstream media outlets.
-If your children are reading about current events on the Internet, check out the sources of the information to ensure their credibility.
+Seek out news coverage from a variety of sources including the internet, newspapers, magazines and radio.
+Help your kids recognize the signs of a legitimate news outlet, such as a commitment to accuracy, a process for checking facts and limiting bias in coverage, and a willingness to correct mistakes.
 Compare the coverage by Canadian, American and other international media.
 Talk about the differences in how various media approach the same event.

 Emphasize the importance of tolerance and respect.

 Explain that media coverage of world conflicts can trigger powerful feelings of fear and anger in people, which can turn into hate directed at certain groups of people.
 Explain how negative stereotypes can lead to simplistic and dangerous “good versus evil,” “bad guys versus good guys” perceptions.
 Point out that peaceful solutions to conflict are always preferable to retaliation and violence.